element-hq/policies/docs/hosted-homeserver/terms_and_conditions.md

 You have been invited, or you have registered freely, to use a communication service which is controlled by a ‘Homeserver Owner’.
 You are as such an ‘Authorised User’ of this service.
 The Homeserver Owner is the organisation represented by the individual who signed up to provision the Service, or the individual themselves if they are not affiliated to any organisation.

-The Homeserver Owner contracted us to run this {{ policy_homeserver }} homeserver in order to provide the Service to a group of people of their choice.
+The Homeserver Owner contracted us to run this {{ hhs_name }}.{{ hhs_client_domain }} homeserver in order to provide the Service to a group of people of their choice.
 If you have been invited to create an account on this homeserver by your employer, your employer is probably the Homeserver Owner.
 If you are joining a community run by a given organisation or individual, the organisation or the individual are probably the Homeserver Owner.

-When you read 'the {{ policy_homeserver }} homeserver' or 'the Service' below, it refers to the services made available at **{{ policy_homeserver }}** for communication purposes, potentially including instant messaging (in public and private chat rooms), voice and video calls and interactions with third-party applications.
-The {{ policy_homeserver }} homeserver stores your account and personal conversation history.
+When you read 'the {{ hhs_name }}.{{ hhs_client_domain }} homeserver' or 'the Service' below, it refers to the services made available at **{{ hhs_name }}.{{ hhs_client_domain }}** for communication purposes, potentially including instant messaging (in public and private chat rooms), voice and video calls and interactions with third-party applications.
+The {{ hhs_name }}.{{ hhs_client_domain }} homeserver stores your account and personal conversation history.
 If the Homeserver Owner choose, the homeserver may provide services such as bots and bridges, and may communicate via the open Matrix decentralised communication protocol with the public Matrix Network.

-Where you read 'New Vector', 'New Vector Ltd.' or 'we' or 'us' below, it refers to New Vector Limited, and its French subsidiary: New Vector SARL and their agents. **This agreement does not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the server ({{ policy_homeserver }}) provided by New Vector Ltd.**
+Where you read 'New Vector', 'New Vector Ltd.' or 'we' or 'us' below, it refers to New Vector Limited, and its French subsidiary: New Vector SARL and their agents. **This agreement does not apply to Matrix servers run by anyone else - Matrix is an open network like the Web and this agreement only applies to the server ({{ hhs_name }}.{{ hhs_client_domain }}) provided by New Vector Ltd.**

 If this agreement is not acceptable, please use a Matrix homeserver provided by someone else!

 ### 1.3 Using The Service Means Accepting These Terms

-By accessing or using the Service in any way, whether you have created a Matrix account on the {{ policy_homeserver }} homeserver, or whether you are accessing content federated from the {{ policy_homeserver }} homeserver to another Matrix homeserver, or are just browsing rooms as an unauthenticated guest, you agree to and are bound by the terms and conditions written in this document.
+By accessing or using the Service in any way, whether you have created a Matrix account on the {{ hhs_name }}.{{ hhs_client_domain }} homeserver, or whether you are accessing content federated from the {{ hhs_name }}.{{ hhs_client_domain }} homeserver to another Matrix homeserver, or are just browsing rooms as an unauthenticated guest, you agree to and are bound by the terms and conditions written in this document.

 If you do not agree to all of the terms and conditions contained in this document, please use a Matrix server provided by someone else and refrain from accessing content federated from this server.

 ### 1.4 Between You and the Homeserver Owner

 The Homeserver Owner gave you either explicit (by inviting you) or implicit (by allowing others to do so, or opening up free registration) authorisation to use the service they provisioned and most likely are paying for.
-They have separately agreed to our Homeserver Owner Terms and Conditions or entered into a written agreement with us (in either case the ‘Contract’) which gives them the right to provision, configure and invite others to use the {{ policy_homeserver }} homeserver.
+They have separately agreed to our Homeserver Owner Terms and Conditions or entered into a written agreement with us (in either case the ‘Contract’) which gives them the right to provision, configure and invite others to use the {{ hhs_name }}.{{ hhs_client_domain }} homeserver.
 They may enable or disable federation to the rest of the Matrix network, close rooms, turn off the access to the service, change the accessibility rules (from invite only to open registration or vice versa) etc...
 You agree to not hold the Homeserver Owner or us liable for any inconvenience these changes causes.
 The Contract also contains our commitment to deliver the Service to the Homeserver Owner.

 You agree that it is solely the Homeserver Owner’s responsibility to inform you and other Authorised Users of any relevant policies and practices on their Service which come in addition to the below.